 - The typical wage for paid internships is approximately $7 to $20 per hour.

-- If you are looking for an internship in the United States, you may go online to view the USC internship listings.
+- If you are looking for an internship in the United States, you can go online to view the USC internship listings.
 USC is a member of an Internship Consortium with Harvard, Yale, Stanford and Northwestern Universities.
-Our online listings contain internship opportunities that are shared by these universities.
-Therefore, opportunities exist for areas near these universities.
+Our online listings include internship opportunities shared by these universities, and opportunities exist in areas near these universities.

-- Search the Trojan Network, an excellent source of advice for networking in your field.
-The Trojan Network is a resource of USC alumni who have volunteered to provide career-related advice and industry specific information to USC students, they are not internship providers.
+- Search the Trojan Network, an excellent networking resource, comprising USC alumni who have volunteered to provide career-related advice and industry-specific information to USC students.
+(Please note: They are not internship providers.)

 - Visit your academic unit and talk to advisors and professors about finding internships.

-- View online resource links to web sites dealing with internships.
+- View online resource links to internship websites.